lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 The arguments of the 19th Century have left us in the strange position of accepting certain infinities (Cantor's transfinite ordinal and cardinal numbers), while rejecting the infinitesimals.
 But all they need to "exist" as useful mathematical entities is a coherent theory, backed by reliable intuitions.
 *Pace* Berkeley, Leibniz and Euler knew what they were doing.
 Although they never promulgated a theory of infinitesimals, they avoided making serious errors.
+The following remark by [Bair et al.](https://rdcu.be/cSXiN) seems appropriate:

+> Seeing with what dexterity Leibniz and Euler operated on inﬁnite sums as if they were ﬁnite sums, a modern scholar is faced with a stark choice.
+He can either declare that they didn’t know the difference between ﬁnite and inﬁnite sums, or detect in their procedures a unifying principle (explicit in the case of Leibniz, and more implicit in the case of Euler) that, under suitable circumstances, allows one to operate on inﬁnite sums as on ﬁnite sums.

 ### Jacques Fleuriot and Newton's *Principia*